move-coop/parsons/README.md

 A Python package that provides a simple interface to a variety of utilities and tools frequently used by progressive organizations, political and issue campaigns, activists, and other allied actors.

-Parsons offers simplified interactions with these services and tools, including a growing number of CRMs, organizing tools, cloud compute service providers, as well as tools to easily trasform data in transit.
+Parsons offers simplified interactions with these services and tools, including a growing number of CRMs, organizing tools, cloud compute service providers, as well as tools to easily transform data in transit.

 This project is maintained by [The Movement Cooperative](https://movementcooperative.org/) and is named after [Lucy Parsons](https://en.wikipedia.org/wiki/Lucy_Parsons).
 The Movement Cooperative is a member-led organization focused on providing data, tools, and strategic support for the progressive community.